It is now simpler than ever to report a power cut. If you want to report a power cut call...

-- for properties with new MD ≤60A (or MD less than the Maximum Agreed Capacity for CT metered properties) that meet all other relevant requirements, the installer can connect their device(s) and should notify the network operator by filling in this form within 28 days of the installation;
+- for properties with new MD ≤60A (or MD less than the Maximum Agreed Capacity for CT metered properties) that meet all other relevant requirements detailed within the ENA process documentation, the installer can connect their device(s) and should notify the network operator by filling in this form within 28 days of the installation;

 - for properties with new MD between 60A and 100A inclusive (that are not CT metered) the installer must apply for a connection prior to installation by filling in this form and the network operator will assess the supply capacity within 10 working days;